dphilipson/transducist/docs/api.md

 termination method should be called to produce a result.
 No computation is done until a termination method is called.

 The argument may be any iterable, including an array or a string.
-The argument may also be an object, in which case it is treated as an iterable of key-value pairs, each a two element array.
+This is back compatible with older browsers which did not implement the `Iterable` interface.

 ### `transducerBuilder()`